PrestaShop/prestashop-specs/Order Page View.md

 **Each tab has a notification number of the row’s number of their table.**

 ## II. **Customer panel**

-The customer panel displayed on the left of the product list has **the customer’s title, name, last name and customer reference** .
-To se the full customer description, you can click on **View full details** that redirects to his customer page in an other page.
+The customer panel displayed on the left of the product list has **the customer’s title, name, last name and customer reference.** To see the full customer description, you can click on **View full details** that redirect to his customer page on another page.

 Customer panel is divided into 3 parts:

 -   Customer card regrouping the customer’s information
 -   Shipping and Invoice address
 -   Private customer note

 **Customer card** displays :

 -   **the email on a “mailto” link**
 -   **date of the account registered**
 -   **valid orders placed on a black background**
 -   **total spend since registration on a black background.**

 **Shipping and Invoice address**

-Each adress has **button** to update or change it.
+Each address has **a button** to update or change it.
 The button opens a list to select the user wants to edit or update it.

 [Edit/Change adresse behaviours](https://invis.io/YKTGGFZAMCB#/386397109_Edit_Adress)

 **The edit address redirects to the edit address page of the selected address**.
 After saving any edit of the fields of the address form, **the user is redirected on the order** that he was editing in the first place.

-And **change address** opens the popin that allows the user to choose the new adress form a droplist.
+And **change address** opens the popin that allows the user to choose the new address form a droplist.

 [Popin - Change address](https://invis.io/YKTGGFZAMCB#/382686482__Order_Details_-_Change_Adress)

 **Private customer note** is closed by default when it is empty and open bu default when filled.
-To add a note when it is empty, the user has to click on the + button and has to press on save button to save it.
+To add a note when it is empty, the user has to click on the + button and has to press on the save button to save it.

 [Customer private note](https://invis.io/YKTGGFZAMCB#/386397644_Private_Note_Behavior)

 ## III. **Messages panel**

-Bellow the customer panel, you have the messages panel. **The total of exchanged message** is displayed next to the panel's title.
+Bellow the customer panel, you have the messages panel. **The total of the exchanged messages** is displayed next to the panel's title.

 **Only the 4 last messages** private or public are displayed showing **the sender’s name, delivery’s date and the content’s message.
-The private message** is displayed with dark background and a specfic icon for the sender pic.
+The private message** is displayed with a dark background and a specific icon for the sender pic.

 [Messages Panel](https://invis.io/YKTGGFZAMCB#/378991321__Order_Details)

-Bellow the messages displayed, the user can **Chosose a standard message** to send. **all predefined messages** of the **order messages page** is available in a droplist to select the message to prefill **the message input text**.
+Bellow the messages displayed, the user can **choose a standard message** to send. **all predefined messages** of the **order messages page** are available in a droplist to select the message to prefill **the message input text**.
 By default, there is no prefilled message so the droplist shows “-”.
 The link named **"configure predefined messages ->"** below the droplist is available to open on a new browser's tab **the order messages page** to access to the predefined messages.

 After selecting the droplist selection, the prefilled text is still editable.

 **A checkbox** is available to choose **to write a private message hidden from the customer.**

-Customizing the prefilled message, writing the message from scratch or using the prefilled message, the user send it by clicking on **Send message**.
+Customizing the prefilled message, writing the message from scratch or using the prefilled message, the user sends it by clicking on **Send message**.
 It sends the email and adds the message on the front-office on the message section of **the order historic page and an email** as presented on the screenshots below.

-**To see all the past messages**, there is the possibility to click on the right of the send message button on **View full conversation** to open on popup.
+**To see all the past messages**, there is the possibility to click on the right of the send message button on **View full conversation** to open on a popup.

 [Message History](https://invis.io/YKTGGFZAMCB#/386399527__Order_Details_-_Message_History)

 ## IV. **Product panel**

 Bellow the action button on the right, the product panel displays **the order’s products into the table list** showing:

 -   **the product’s image,**
 -   **product name (composed of the name, combination name and reference),**
 -   **stock location,** if one of the product has one
 -   **base price with tax included,**
 -   **quantity,**
 -   **available quantity,**
 -   **total with tax included,**
 -   **and 2 action button edit and delete.**

 **The quantity** is coloured in a dark grey background if there are more than 2 quantities.